-$7.2\,$ Termination.
-This Agreement may be terminated and the Merger and this Agreement, SDG&E, as the sole pre-Merger shareholder of ParentCo, consents to, approves and adopts this Agreement and approves the Merger, subject to approval of this Agreement by the pre-Merger shareholders of SDG&E (as provided in Sections 6.1 and 6.2 above).
+- 8.1 Approval of ParentCo Shares.
+By its execution and delivery of this Agreement, SDG&E, as the sole pre-Merger shareholder of ParentCo, consents to, approves and adopts this Agreement and approves the Merger, subject to approval of this Agreement by the pre-Merger shareholders of SDG&E (as provided in Sections 6.1 and 6.2 above). - 8.2 Approval of MergeCo Shares.
+By its execution and delivery of this Agreement, ParentCo, as the sole pre-Merger shareholder of MergeCo, consents to, approves and adopts this Agreement and approves the Merger, subject to approval of this Agreement by the pre-Merger shareholders of SDG&E (as provided in Sections 6.1 and 6.2 above). - 8.3 No Counterparts.
+This agreement may not be executed in counterparts.